MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 **Boot-Sector viruses** When a computer starts, it scans the boot sector of the hard disk before loading the operating system or any other startup files.
-A bootsector virus is designed to replace the information in the hard disk’s boot sectors with its own code.
-When a computer is infected with a boot-sector virus, the virus’ code is read into memory before anything else.
+A bootsector virus is designed to replace the information in the hard disk's boot sectors with its own code.
+When a computer is infected with a boot-sector virus, the virus' code is read into memory before anything else.
 After the virus is in memory, it can replicate itself onto any other disks that are in use in the infected computer.